 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s my Orphan Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s my Orphan blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:

 Summary: Orphan (2009) Blu-ray Review